We like to export mailbox permissions to CSV file in Exchange Server. That's because the…

 Close all open programs on the Exchange Server.
 Go to Control Panel and click on Programs and Features.
 Select the Exchange Server in the programs list.
 Click on Uninstall.

-Disable Antivirus/Windows Defender to speed up the Exchange uninstallation process.
+Note: Disable Antivirus/Windows Defender to speed up the Exchange uninstallation process.

 In our example, we will remove Microsoft Exchange Server 2016 Cumulative Update 17.